bharatsdev/aws-lambda-python-PostgreSQL/README.md

 # Tech Stack

+## Assumption
+      DB is already created with some table and access on AWS cloud.

 ## Steps Required for Project Setup
       1- Install Python3.6 or 3.8
       2- Create a lambda project in python